DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Introduction to the Zettelkasten Method • Zettelkasten Method.md

 In the [Zettelkasten forum](https://forum.zettelkasten.de/), @Nick asked [how selective I am](https://forum.zettelkasten.de/discussion/comment/5918/#Comment_5918) and what the nature of the information I put in is.
 Well, that depends on what you are thinking about.
 I recommend that you stick to knowledge instead of information.

 The difference between knowledge and information, in practice, is quite simple.
 Information could be summarized in one sentence most of the time.
-Most of the time, it is “dead”.
+Most of the time, it is "dead".
 Information just *is*.

 An example of a piece of information could be:

-> At this time (2020-05-20 09:14), I, Sascha, create the first draft of an article which has the working title “Zettelkasten – An introduction”.
+> At this time (2020-05-20 09:14), I, Sascha, create the first draft of an article which has the working title "Zettelkasten – An introduction".

 What do you do with this?
 As a historian of the Zettelkasten Method, you could process it for a timeline of introductory articles on the Zettelkasten Method, to track the topic as it unfolds on the internet.
 Then you would create an empirical base of information for your historical work.
 But as a mere statement, it is quite useless.
 To most of us, it is just dead information and not knowledge.

 As a rule of thumb, you should always make something from the information you process.
 You should always translate information to knowledge by adding context and relevance.
-Even if you don’t use the created knowledge directly, as long as you enrich the information with relevance you are on the right path.
-You don’t need to worry about what Zettelkasten forum user [@grayen wondered](https://forum.zettelkasten.de/discussion/comment/5925/#Comment_5925) in the context of taking notes from articles on the internet:
+Even if you don't use the created knowledge directly, as long as you enrich the information with relevance you are on the right path.
+You don't need to worry about what Zettelkasten forum user [@grayen wondered](https://forum.zettelkasten.de/discussion/comment/5925/#Comment_5925) in the context of taking notes from articles on the internet:

-> I sometimes struggle to determine whether it is worth writing a detailed Zettel about what makes the website worthwhile to write a Zettel about, but I don’t want to write for the sake of writing, and most of the time I am not sure if it is just transient stuff or whether it really is useful to keep around long term and not just for the processing of a particular thought/query I had.
-I don’t want to turn my Zettelkasten into busywork, i.e. a kind of procrastination. (slightly edited)
+> I sometimes struggle to determine whether it is worth writing a detailed Zettel about what makes the website worthwhile to write a Zettel about, but I don't want to write for the sake of writing, and most of the time I am not sure if it is just transient stuff or whether it really is useful to keep around long term and not just for the processing of a particular thought/query I had.
+I don't want to turn my Zettelkasten into busywork, i.e. a kind of procrastination. (slightly edited)

 If in doubt, write the note, within the confines of your deadline.
 If you knew whether or not every piece of knowledge would be relevant to your final product, there would be no reason to take notes, because you would already have the final product in your mind.
 Every bit of knowledge you add has the potential to be useful in ways you might not be able to see in the moment you produce it.